LUH-DBS/KGEnrichment/README.md

 # KGEnrichment
-This repository contains user study artefacts
+This repository contains annotations of correctness and relevance of the entity-predicate pairs extracted from the predictions of each method.